-The Academic IELTS Listening Test is tricky and demanding so it is worth preparing as well as possible before your test date.
+The 'Academic' IELTS Listening Test is tricky and demanding so it is worth preparing as well as possible before your test date.
 Knowing exactly what type of questions you can expect is very important.
-Below is an overview of one of the main IELTS Listening question types - 'Form Completion'.
+Here is an overview of one of the main IELTS Listening question types: 'Form Completion'.

 Name: (1) __________

 Number of hours per week: (3) __________